-When buying a new computer, you’re often presented with a bewildering array of options and a huge variation in cost.
-Here are a few explainers of the most important features.
+When people are buying a new computer, they are often presented with a bewildering range of options and prices.
+Here are some of the most important features.

-The software that controls everything that happens on your device.
+This is the software that controls everything that happens on a device.
 It won’t work without it.

 From the most complex to the simplest: